eventnetusa/eventnet/src/_vip/pr-activations-copy.md

-      Our expert routing and diverse network of brand ambassadors puts your client's brand in consumer's hands from grassroots level engagement to major events.
+      Our expert routing and diverse network of brand ambassadors puts your brand in consumer's hands from grassroots level engagement to major events.
     single_image_block:
       single_image_path:
     double_image_block: